Organize notes#

 Separating truth and optimization#

-Many engineers feel they want to focus on optimization to some particular truth, and arenât as interested in e.g. how exactly a sign is defined (the truth).
+Many engineers feel they want to focus on optimization to some particular truth, and arenât as interested in e.g. how exactly e.g. a traffic sign is defined (the truth).
 This exposes you to concept drift, of course, as discussed elsewhere.
 To do optimization in your personal life, though, you do need to think about your fundamental values and where you want to go.

 In particular the mental models you construct (your language models) i.e. the words you learn are going to depend on what you value.